retrokid/retrokid.github.io/tech_notes/spritekit_documentation/042-skvideonode-adding-a-video-to-a-scene.md

 - A video node is always scaled proportionally.

--A video node cannot be colorized.
+- A video node cannot be colorized.
 However, it can be added as a child of a `SKEffectNode` to add Core Image filters for color treatments and other effects.

 - A video node always uses an alpha blend mode.